Mikastiv/vk-kickstart/README.md

 ```
 zig fetch --save=vulkan_zig "https://github.com/Snektron/vulkan-zig/archive/<COMMIT_HASH>.tar.gz"
 ```
-You should use the same version as vk-kickstart for the commit hash.
+You might want to use the same version as vk-kickstart for the commit hash.
 See [build.zig.zon](build.zig.zon)

 Then add vk-kickstart:
 ```